Together-100Devs/Together/Readme.md

 tagged with hacktoberfest
-100devs classes and events are registered and displayed
+100devs classes and events are registered and displayed This section is used to assign tasks to collaborators for project completion.

 ## MVP (Task - Person Responsible - Status)
 - Anyone can visit site - @Caleb#9822 - Completed